10 Top-Rated Tourist Attractions in Belfast

 4 The Botanic Gardens

 A pleasant way to relax for a few hours, the Botanic Gardens was established in 1828 and has been owned by Belfast City Council since 1895 when it became a public park set on 28 acres.
-The ornate Palm House (designed by Sir Charles Lanyon) contains a range of tropical plants, hanging baskets, seasonal displays, and birds of paradise, and is one of the earliest examples of a glasshouse made from curved iron and glass.
-It shows how advances in glasshouse technology allowed horticulturists to grow exotic plant species during the Victorian period.
-The Tropical Ravine (1889) contains some of the oldest seed plants around today, as well as banana, cinnamon, bromeliad, and orchids.
+The elegant Palm House (designed by Sir Charles Lanyon) contains a diversity of tropical plants, including birds of paradise and lush hanging baskets.
+Comprised of curved iron and glass, the structure is one of the earliest examples of a glasshouse made in this way and demonstrates how advances in technology allowed horticulturists to grow exotic plants during the Victorian period.
+The Tropical Ravine (1889) houses exotic delights such as bromeliad, banana, orchids, and cinnamon, and protects some of the world's oldest seed plants.
 Just north of the gardens is Queen's University with its fine Tudor-style buildings.

 Hours: Open 7.30am (seasonal closings)